Buy Mass Explained now on the App Store

 The Catholic Mass is the source and summit of our Faith, but few are aware of what it all means.
 While cradle Catholics may know the prayers and responses said in the liturgy, many do not know their significance or historical development.

-As the title suggests, the Mass Explained iPad app is a multimedia learning experience focusing on the Catholic Mass—more specifically, the Ordinary Form of the Roman Rite, the Mass with which most Catholics are familiar.
+As the title suggests, the Mass Explained app is a multimedia learning experience focusing on the Catholic Mass—more specifically, the Ordinary Form of the Roman Rite, the Mass with which most Catholics are familiar.
 It explores the roots of each section of the liturgy with its unique prayers and gestures.
 Packed with scriptural references, quotes from the Church Fathers, the Catechism and excerpts from councils and encyclicals, the publication is scholarly yet totally approachable and thoroughly entertaining.

-In addition to the hundreds of photographs, drawings, charts and graphs that make for a visually stunning user experience, The Mass Explained iPad app contains several interactive elements including:
+In addition to the hundreds of photographs, drawings, charts and graphs that make for a visually stunning user experience, The Mass Explained iPad, Android and online app contains several interactive elements including:

 The works of the great masters as well as those of lesser known artists help illustrate the evolution of the Roman Catholic Mass.